Agentic AI vs. Generative AI in HR: Understanding the Difference Through Real-World Use Cases

 How AI Steps In:

-• Real-Time Feedback: Platforms like Engagedly’s Marissa AI deliver instant, ongoing feedback, replacing rigid annual reviews with dynamic, meaningful conversations.
+• Real-Time Feedback: Platforms like Engagedly’s Marissa AI deliver instant, ongoing feedback, replacing rigid annual reviews with dynamic, meaningful conversations, moving beyond traditional generative AI systems.

 • Personalized Goal Tracking: AI tailors performance goals to each employee, aligning individual efforts with company objectives while keeping motivation high.